Xiangyu-Hu/SPHinXsys/README.md

 ## Notice on the transformation to heterogeneous computational platform

-I'm tring on the development of the GPU-accelerated soil mechanics
+I'm trying on the development of the GPU-accelerated soil mechanics

+Currently, I encountered a Bug, but I can't find the reason.

+The error is at acoustic_step_2nd_half.hpp, Line 218 The detailed description, error output and my attempt are also listed at Line 220-240

 SPHinXsys is set to undergo a major transformation, moving from traditional CPU parallelism to a new era of heterogeneous parallelism, where compute-intensive tasks can harness the power of both CPUs and GPUs.
 This evolution will be driven by SYCL (via Intel's DPC++), enabling us to leverage heterogeneous architectures with standard C++.
 Importantly, this transformation will be achieved with minimal disruption to the existing codebase, ensuring seamless continuity for current users.